GPAC Project on Advanced Content

 GPAC is cross-platform.
 It is written in (almost 100% ANSI) C for portability reasons, attempting to keep the memory footprint as low as possible.
-It is currently running under Windows, Linux, Solaris, Windows CE (SmartPhone, PocketPC 2002/2003), iOS, Android, Embedded Linux (familiar 8, GPE) and recent Symbian OS systems.
+It is currently running under Windows, Linux, MacOS X, iOS, Android, and many other systems.

-The project is intended for a wide audience ranging from end-users or content creators with development skills who want to experiment the new standards for interactive technologies or want to convert files for mobile devices, to developers who need players and/or server for multimedia streaming applications.

-The GPAC framework is being developed at École nationale supérieure des télécommunications (ENST) as part of research work on digital media.
+GPAC is best known for its wide MP4/ISOBMFF capabilities and is popular among video enthusiasts, academic researchers, standardization bodies, and professional broadcasters.

 History and standards

-GPAC was founded in New York City in 1999.
-In 2003, it became an open-source project, with the initial goal of developing from scratch, in ANSI C, clean software compliant with the MPEG-4 Systems standard, as a small and flexible alternative to the MPEG-4 reference software.
+GPAC was founded in New York City in 1999 as a company called AviPix.
+In 2003, it became open-source, with the initial goal of becoming the defacto MPEG-4 Systems standard implementation, as a small and flexible alternative to the MPEG-4 reference software.

-In parallel, the project has evolved and now supports many other multimedia standards, with support for X3D, W3C SVG Tiny 1.2, and OMA/3GPP/ISMA and MPEG Dynamic Adaptive Streaming over HTTP (MPEG-DASH) features.
-3D support is available on embedded platforms through OpenGL-ES.
+In parallel, as MPEG-4 was intended to compete with Macromedia Flash, GPAC evolved to support other standards such as X3D, W3C SVG Tiny 1.2, and OMA/3GPP/ISMA and eventually MPEG-DASH.
 The MPEG-DASH feature can be used to reconstruct .mp4 files from videos streamed and cached in this format (e.g., YouTube).
 Various research projects used or use GPAC.

+In 2019 the GPAC team explained the code has undergone a massive re-architecture called Filters with release 0.9 while release 0.8 is the last release of the legacy architecture with an extended 18-months support.
+The front-end applications remain unchanged, making the transition seamless.
+The underlying filters build a dynamic modular dataflow pipeline.

+In 2020 GPAC 1.0 was released.
+The Website was split into a wiki documentation, a doxygen API documentation, a buildbot and GitHub actions, a testbot with a high coverage.
+The new gpac application has been used as a FFmpeg on steroids offering additional speed, features, ease of use.